1. The Grand Canyon

 When you think of desert heat, cacti, and cowboys, you're thinking of the Sonoran Desert.
-Stretching from California and dipping into Mexico, the Sonora is the hottest desert in North America.
-The harsh weather often pushes the mercury past 100 degrees...and leaves many with the incorrect impression that not much can survive here.
+Stretching from California and dipping into Mexico, the Sonoran is one of the wettest deserts in North America— which explains why it's so lush.
+The summer weather often pushes the mercury past 100 degrees...and leaves many with the incorrect impression that not much can survive here.

 8. Desert wildlife

 In fact, the Sonoran Desert is teeming with wildlife.
 From bobcats and coyotes to a dozen different endemic bird species, and even amphibians and fish, the desert is an amazingly diverse ecological system that speaks to Mother Nature’s ability to adapt.

 The saguaro cactus is practically synonymous with Arizona deserts (in my opinion, their lack of representation on the state flag is a mystery).
 Large and slow growing, saguaros can reach up to 70 feet tall and may not sprout an arm until they're 100 years old.
 Many birds make their nests inside their tree-like trunks, and their fruits have been prized over the centuries by indigenous peoples.